 Before the Words Existed

 In 1984, the DSM-III categorised ADD as a childhood disorder with adult persistence relegated to “residual type.”
 Neurodiversity as a concept wouldn’t surface for another decade.
-And yet that same year, William Gibson published a novel that encodes — with surgical precision — what it feels like when your cognition depends on an interface that isn’t there.
+And yet that same year, William Gibson published a novel that encodes — in extraordinary detail — what it feels like when your cognition depends on an interface that isn’t there.

 Before the Words Existed is a scholarly close reading of Neuromancer through the lens of cognitive mismatch.
 The central argument: Case’s relationship with cyberspace isn’t metaphor, addiction, or noir alienation.
 It’s a reversible, interface-dependent reconfiguration of attention, memory, and agency that maps precisely onto patterns the field wouldn’t name for years.